reidgs/TerraBot/README.md

 The agent node is how you autonomously control the greenhouse.
 You will be able to access sensor data by subscribing to the topics to which the TerraBot publishes.
 You will also be able to write data to the actuators by publishing to the topics to which the TerraBot subscribes.

 #### Interactive Agent ####
 The interactive agent (agents/interactive_agent.py) enables you to interact with the TerraBot (either the real hardware or the simulator) using the same topics that your agent will be using.
+This program can be very useful for exploring how the TerraBot works, debugging, and checking on the statues of sensors.
 You start the interactive agent in a separate window from TerraBot.
 The command line options are:
 ```
 -s (--sim), to indicate that TerraBot is using the simulator
  -l (--log), which prints the sensor data (this latter flag is not really very useful anymore, but is there for historical reasons).